annjose/myblog/content/post/graphql-intro.md

 I have been using GraphQL in my work project for a few months now and I love it.
 But all my learnings of this technology have been in a hurry and mainly from a consumption standpoint as a mobile developer.
 So I wanted to learn it much deeper, tinker with it and finally write this blog to share my learnings and cement my understanding.
 Finally got the time to do it this weekend.

-In this post, we learn what GraphQL is, the key concepts and how does it compare with the classic REST model - all with a lot of examples.
+In this post, we will learn what GraphQL is, the key concepts and how does it compare with the classic REST model - all with a lot of examples.
 All the content here is mainly based on what I learned from [GraphQL official docs](http://graphql.org/learn/) and the excellent [GitHub GraphQL V4 API documentation](https://developer.github.com/v4/).

 ## What is GraphQL?
 [GraphQL](http://graphql.org/) is an API query language and a runtime for fulfilling those queries using a type system that you define for your data.
 It was built by Facebook in 2012 as part of the effort to rebuild their native mobile applications and was open-sourced in 2015.